Welcome to the Atlanta Music Project

 How AMP Works

-For the 2013-2014 school year, the Atlanta Music Project offers, for the first time, orchestra and choir programs.
-All AMP programs are rigorous with classes taking place from three to five days per week, for two hours each day.
+All AMP programs are rigorous with classes taking place up to four days per week, for two hours each day.

 As we believe all children are musical, we do not hold entrance auditions or require students to have any musical experience.
 The only thing required for a student to be in AMP: commitment to attending all classes.

 The Atlanta Music Project provides for each of its students: an instrument, classes, world-class Teaching Artists and numerous performance opportunities.
-AMP classes include orchestra, choir, musicianship, African drum and dance and group lessons in the following orchestral instruments: violin, viola, cello, bass, flute, clarinet, trumpet and trombone.
-As AMP expands, we will offer oboe, bassoon, french horn, tuba and orchestral percussion.
+AMP classes include orchestra, choir, musicianship, ear training, music theory, African drum and dance and group lessons in the following instruments: violin, viola, cello, bass, flute, clarinet, trumpet, trombone, voice, piano and guitar.
+As AMP and AMPlify expand, we will offer oboe, bassoon, french horn, tuba, orchestral percussion, and electric bass.

 Each branch is divided into sites or programs: